How many children should a couple have and how often?

 The next time God spoke about children was to Noah.

-How Many Children
+How Many Children Should Couples Have

 On both occasions God encouraged them to have children, but He has never told us how many or how often.
 I believe God did not give us guidelines because each couple has a different situation.
 Here are three guidelines that you want to consider.